CONTACT US

 There are several reasons why demand forecasting is essential for companies:

-• It allows companies to optimize their inventory, increase turnover rates and reduce warehousing costs.
+2. It allows companies to optimize inventory, increase turnover rates and reduce warehousing costs.

-Without demand forecasting, you are making poor pricing decisions.
-In addition, it will affect pricing, warehousing costs, customer satisfaction, supply chain management, and profitability.
+Without demand forecasting, businesses risk making poor pricing decisions, leading to higher warehousing costs, decreased customer satisfaction, and inefficiencies in supply chain management.
+Ultimately, this negatively impacts profitability.

 Identify seasonal trends